-Hugh was anticipating his well-earned leave and anxious to use it wisely with Roberta.
-Guy’s service record shows that he was at a military hospital in Orkney at this time.
+Hugh was anticipating his well-earned leave with Roberta and anxious to use it wisely.
+Meanwhile, Guy, according to his Service Record, was at a military hospital in Orkney at this time.
 Hugh would have been dreaming of his own return to Scotland.

 The marriage certificate, delivered to me by hand by Polly Rubery, shows that Hugh and Roberta were married ‘after banns’.
 Hugh is a ‘bachelor, electrical engineer, Petty Officer Royal Navy now engaged in war service’.
 Roberta is a spinster working as a cop-winder.

-Roberta left 11, Walkinshaw Street on April 17, 1941 for the short walk to East Church.
-Number eleven was Hugh’s destination in September 1940.
+Number eleven Walkinshaw Street was Hugh’s destination in September 1940.
+On April 17, 1941, Roberta left this address for the short walk to East Church.
 She was carrying a large bouquet.
 A few months younger than Hugh, she was accompanied by two smiling bridesmaids.
 The elder was a cousin, Elizabeth Haire, who signed the register as a witness.
 Waiting at the church were the minister Reverend William Runciman with Hugh and his bekilted best man, Roberta’s brother Robert, Scott’s father.
 Hugh and Robert were good friends.

 Scott told me that 11, Walkinshaw Street, was home to the Ritchie family.
 Roberta’s uncle had a tailor’s shop at the same address.
 Although Hugh was brought up in the Thorn area, less than half an hour’s walk away, it was from 16, Walkinshaw Street that he and his mother and siblings had departed for America in 1928.
 Hugh and Roberta must have been childhood sweethearts.